-Is a French Marriage Contract Worthwhile?
+Does a French Marriage Contract Make Sense?

-In order to get around French inheritance laws many international buyers adopt a French marriage contract, but it is not always necessary or possible to do so.
+In order to get around French inheritance laws many international buyers adopt a post-nuptial French marriage contract, but it is not always necessary or possible to do so.

-The favoured marriage contract of international buyers is called regime de communauté universelle, with the clause d’attribution intégrale, which prescribes that all property in the marriage is communally owned, including that gifted to or inherited personally by one of the spouses.
+The favoured marriage contract of many international buyers is called regime de communauté universelle, with the clause d’attribution intégrale, which prescribes that all property in the marriage is communally owned, including that gifted to or inherited personally by one of the spouses.

 On the death of the first spouse the surviving spouse automatically becomes sole owner of all of the property, and the rights of the children are deferred.